ChristianSteger/HORAYZON/README.md

 - Zakšek, K., Oštir, K. and Kokalj, Ž. (2011): Sky-View Factor as a Relief Visualization Technique, Remote Sensing, 3(2):398-415, https://doi.org/10.3390/rs3020398
 - Müller, M. D., and Scherer, D. (2005): A Grid- and Subgrid-Scale Radiation Parameterization of Topographic Effects for Mesoscale Weather Forecast Models, Monthly Weather Review, 133(6), 1431-1442, https://journals.ametsoc.org/view/journals/mwre/133/6/mwr2927.1.xml

-# Support
+# Support, feedback and collaboration
 In case of issues or questions, please contact Christian R. Steger (christian.steger@env.ethz.ch).
+Please report any bugs you find in HORAYZON - we are open to consider 'pull requests' for future HORAYZON versions/releases.
+You are also welcome to fork this repository to modify the source code.